| |

 |

-The Marine Incident Response Team is a specialized Water Rescue Unit within the Center Moriches Fire Department, comprised of highly trained individuals dedicated to saving lives on and around the water.
-This elite team includes Swift Water Rescue Swimmers, Surface Rescue Swimmers, Ice Rescue Technicians, Boat Operators, EMTs, and other skilled support personnel.
+The Marine Incident Response Team (MIRT) is a specialized water rescue unit within the Center Moriches Fire Department, comprised of highly trained personnel dedicated to saving lives on and around the water.
+MIRT operates as a collaborative, multi-department team, bringing together trained members from six local fire departments to provide a unified and scalable response to water-related emergencies.

-Equipment and Capabilities:
+Equipment and Capabilities

-Primary Vessel:
+Primary Vessel

-Support Boats:
+Support Boats

 |